 It is seldom one thing that brings a person to the point of spiritual conversion.
 However, showing relational kindness is a key action that God can use to inspire receptivity among those He is trying to reach.

 When was the last time your church held a seminar on how to love people?
 Not how to “win” them, but how to love them?
 We are good at holding soul-winning workshops and evangelism seminars.
 It is probably what Adventists do best.
 But what about a seminar on interpersonal relationships?
 What about tips on how to relate to “difficult” people?
 What about a worldwide satellite extravaganza on the science of showing human compassion?
 Have we done this?

-It is past time for the Seventh-day Adventist church to become more people-centric.
-Over time we have tended to be more info-centric than people-centric.
+It is past time for Seventh-day Adventist churches to become more people-centric.
+Over time, we have tended to be more info-centric than people-centric.
 After all, we are known as “the people of the book.”
 We have the “right” information about God.
-We are known for our unique interpretations of prophecy and theology, which is important.
+We are known for our unique interpretations of prophecy and theology, which has its place.
 Knowing the truth about God and His character is huge!
-But, first and foremost, what if we were primarily known for actually reflecting God’s ideals and character qualities in our dealings with others?
-What if we were known for how well we treat one and another and people in general?
+However, what if we were primarily known for actually reflecting God’s ideals and character qualities in our dealings with others?
+What if we were known for how well we treat one another, and people in general?
 Here’s an often shared quote that describes the need for us to be filled with God’s Spirit.